jweissman/orsino/playtesting.md

 [ ] Should only be able to visit temple _once_ per long rest/visit in town [ ] Found "letter" and "wanted poster" items could have clues about the dungeon boss (if not other bosses etc) [ ] Reset 'used abilities' list for PCs between battles so they can charge more than once!! (this should be happening now!)
+---
+[ ] Bring back 'flee'/battle escape abilities
+[ ] range vs melee action is good flavor but -- should take account of current weapon! bows shouldn't melee etc (have 'fixed' by adjusting starting equipment but should be a deeper solution)
+[ ] Rolls should always indicate what die you are rolling...
+[ ] Successful resistance should give a message ("successfully resisted...")
+[ ] Should you roll your own poison damage?
+Feels strange -- maybe should just be automatic?
+[ ] Special abilities should be rarer (thief shouldn't have poison cloud, _maybe_ assassin does) [ ] Abilities even for npcs should be limited by spell slots [ ] Is poison damage even being applied??
+[ ] Poison damage should indicate who _inflicted_ it (this is tracked but not surfaced)

 ## Fixed
 [x] Temple/shrine to local deity to get a blessing